Giovix92/efi_x550vxk/README.md

 - If you can't type proper characters using your USB keyboard, try switching Key Rollover method (if any), from N-Key rollover to 6-Key rollover.
 Seems that macOS has some problems in recognizing correct characters while using N-Key rollover.
 - The EFI does actually boot across all tested versions.
 Bluetooth with the mentioned card works too in all versions.
 - `AppleXcpmCfgLock` is set to true for better compatibility across all BIOS versions.
 Though, after unlocking the `MSR 0xE2 register` (aka CFG Unlock), you can disable it for better performances.
 - Virtualisation is enabled by default, you can keep VT-d on.
+VMWare works fine too!
 - The kext `ApplePS2SmartTouchPad.kext` has been tuned properly to work with a natural scrolling method, plus some gestures has been enabled.
 You can tune it by yourself by editing the `Info.plist` file inside the kext itself.
+- You can use [Camera Controller](https://github.com/Itaybre/CameraController) in order to tune the integrated webcam (eg. increase brightness).

 ## Credits